SCOPE OF THIS CHAPTER

 Where the applicant has been a foster carer within the preceding 12 months and was approved as such by another fostering service provider, a reference must be requested from that other fostering service provider.
 There is no requirement to also interview personal referees (see below).
 However, additional verbal and/or written references may be sought from personal referees.
 If the previous fostering service, for whatever reason, does not provide a reference, interviews with 2 personal referees must be conducted.

-Otherwise each applicant will be asked to provide the names of 2 personal referees, who are adults, have known the applicant for at least 3 years and are not related to the applicant, and 2 other referees who may be family members or personal friends.
+Otherwise each applicant will be asked to provide the names of 2 personal referees, who are adults, have known the applicant for at least 3 years and are not related to the applicant, and 1 other referee per applicant who may be family members or personal friends.
 All referees should be people who know the applicants well in a personal capacity.

 Where there is a joint application, referees should know both applicants, or additional referees will be required.